 One of my favourite things about our gap year is the impact it had on Matt and my relationship.
 Away from our family, friends and support networks, thrust into a completely new situation where everything is a little bit scary and overwhelming, we had nobody to depend on but each other.
 It brought us closer than we had ever been and took our relationship to a whole new level of trust, understanding and support.

 When things got tough and one of us felt really down about something, the other one stepped up to support them and encourage them.
 We were constantly building each other up and working together to get through the challenges.
 Then, when the wonderful moments happened we had someone we loved by our side to share it all with.

-If you have someone you can travel with, be it a friend, loved-one or family member, you should consider doing it with them.
-Having those memories together make it easier to look back and reminisce, it made the happy moments even better because they were shared with someone else.
+If you have someone you can travel with, be it a friend, loved one or family member, you should consider doing it with them.
+Having those memories together makes it easier to look back and reminisce, it made happy moments even better because they were shared with someone else.
 Travelling together doesn’t mean living in each other’s pockets.
 If you travel with a friend you can always take solo trips without the other person to give yourself some time apart.

 Living abroad is absolutely life-shaping and incredibly rewarding, there are going to be times when you feel lonely and miss your home, there may even be times when you question what you’ve done moving there.
 Just remember that all the challenges you come up against are there for a reason, to teach you an important life lesson and shape the beautiful person you are.
 Embrace the difficult times, learn from them and savour, celebrate and enjoy the wonderful times.

 The best thing about home is that it’s always there waiting for you, it’s not going anywhere and there’s no rush for you to get back to it.
 So, take your time and appreciate every moment of your adventures.
 We only get one shot at this life, just one, so make every moment count.

 Useful resources to help you #TravelWell